Jaxelr/Email/README.md

 # Email Service

-This service allows the user to use an smtp (or sendgrid) configuration and send emails by http requests.
+This service allows the user to use a local smtp server (or sendgrid)  and send emails by http requests.

 ## Configurations